bbenedict/bbenedict/100days.md

 ### 100 days of ~~coding~~ learning

-I'm going to do something along the lines of the 100 days of coding project.
+I'm doing something along the lines of the 100 days of coding project.
-Instead of coding a single project, I am going to explore different areas like development enviroments, technologies and languages.
+Instead of coding a single project, I hope to explore different areas like development enviroments, technologies and languages.
 So maybe I should call it 100 days of learning something technical.